Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/MCMC.md

 ### The Hybrid Monte Carlo Algorithm

 *MCMC Using Hamiltonian Dynamics*, Radford M. Neal said
 > In 1987, a landmark paper by Duane, Kennedy, Pendleton, and Roweth united the MCMC and molecular dynamics approaches.
 They called their method “hybrid Monte Carlo,” which abbreviates to “HMC,” but the phrase “Hamiltonian Monte Carlo,” retaining the abbreviation, is more specific and descriptive, and I will use it here.

 * The first step is to define a Hamiltonian function in terms of the probability distribution we wish to sample from.
-* In addition to the variables we are interested in (the “position” variables), we must introduce auxiliary “momentum” variables, which typically have independent Gaussian distributions.
+* In addition to the variables we are interested in (the "position" variables), we must introduce auxiliary "momentum" variables, which typically have independent Gaussian distributions.
 * The HMC method alternates simple updates for these momentum variables with Metropolis updates in which a new state is proposed by computing a trajectory according to Hamiltonian dynamics, implemented with the leapfrog method.

 ***